supergnaw/cyphper/README.md

 # cyphper
 Simple PHP class to easily implement data encryption and decryption.
 This can be used as a base class to expand upon or simply just to use the static classes.

+***This by no means is meant to replace robust and significantly test libraries.
+This is a learning exercise in capabilities for the author.***

 ## Basic Usage

 Basic encryption and decryption is accomplished using `encrypt()` and `decrypt()`, as shown below: